 ARTISTIC DIRECTOR & CONDUCTOR

 Peyman Farzinpour enjoys a diverse career as a conductor, composer, and music educator.
-He is currently an Associate Professor at the Berklee College of Music in Boston where he teaches conducting, composition, and music history, and he also serves as Artistic Director and Conductor of the new music and multimedia group, ENSEMBLE / PARALLAX and Music Director and Conductor of the Rivers Symphony Orchestra of Massachusetts.
+He is currently the Artistic Director and Conductor of the new music and multimedia group, ENSEMBLE / PARALLAX.
+He has also served as an Associate Professor at the Berklee College of Music in Boston where he has taught conducting, composition, and music history, He has also served as the Music Director and Conductor of the Rivers Symphony Orchestra of Massachusetts.
 Prior to joining Berklee College, he was a Lecturer at the University of Massachusetts Dartmouth where he headed the composition studio.

 He has previously served as Music Director and Conductor of Erato Philharmonia in Los Angeles and the Waltham Philharmonic Orchestra in Massachusetts.
 He has also held the position of Conductor in Residence with Opera Cabal, with which he led the world staged premiere of the Georg Friedrich Haas opera ATTHIS at the Kitchen in NYC.
 The sold-out performances were hailed as a “mesmerizing production” by the New York Times.
 He has served as a guest conductor with orchestras and ensembles throughout North America and Europe including the Congress Orchestra of Saint Petersburg, the New Symphony and the Pleven Philharmonic in Bulgaria, the Bohuslav Martinu Philharmonic in the Czech Republic, the Banff Chamber Orchestra in Canada, the St. Matthews Chamber Orchestra in Los Angeles, at the Berklee College of Music, the Conservatoire Maurice Ravel in Paris, and with two of Italy’s foremost new music groups, the Divertimento Ensemble and the MDI Ensemble of Milan.
 Since 2008, he has appeared as a guest conductor at Tufts University on multiple occasions, leading concerts of contemporary music.